zentouro/rces-final/README.md

 -------
-#### Intended Analyses
+#### Analyses
+The `final_project.ipynb` notebook uses the package `intake-esm` to query and load model experiments that include all three of the variables of interest.

-My plan is to mask the atmospheric variables (tasmax and tas) to only the grid cells that match the land variable (smsos) - and create global plots for visual comparison, as well as plot timeseries to show climate change-related trends in each variable.
+My plan is to mask the atmospheric variables (tasmax and tas) to only the grid cells that match the land variable (smsos) - and create global plots for visual comparison, as well as plot timeseries to show climate change-related trends in each variable across multiple models.

+#### Future Work

 I'll also calculate the correlations between the variables for a single model, and compare variables across multiple model experiments.